Best Playgrounds in Brooklyn's Prospect Park (Ranked!)

 You’ll find sand, water, jungle gyms, baby swings, and tire swings in the shady play area at Lincoln Road Playground.

 Lincoln Road and Ocean Avenue

-This is one of the closest playgrounds to the park's Splash Pad, so you could plan to hit both areas for a fun-filled day.
-There’s a sand pit, a water feature, a toddler jungle gym, and a huge jungle gym for older kids with multiple slides, monkey bars, bridges, rings, and other unique features.
+This is one of the closest playgrounds to the park's splash pad, so you could plan to hit both areas for a fun-filled day during summer's heat.
+There’s a sandpit, a water feature, a toddler jungle gym, and a huge jungle gym for older kids with multiple slides, monkey bars, bridges, rings, and other unique features.
 There’s also a row of bucket swings and a popular tire swing.
-Bathrooms are just outside the gate.
+Bathrooms are located just outside the gate.

 RELATED: Best Water Playgrounds in Brooklyn